Skip to main content

 }

-The value of $x should be 1 and $y should be 2 by the time the "TestProperties" task is executed.
-The value of $z was not over-ridden so it should still be $null.
+The value of $x should be 1 and $y should be 2 by the time the TestProperties task is executed.
+The value of $z was not overridden so it should still be $null.